tommygeiger/rust-parallelism/README.md

 # rust-parallelism
-An analysis of parallelism techniques in Go and Rust.
+An analysis of parallelism techniques in Go, Rust and C.